rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/presentation.md

 ## Rubric (10 pts.)
 ### Quality of Selected Research Articles (10 pts.)
 - Portfolio includes primary source research articles from journals.
 - Wikipedia and search engines excluded.
-No baidu!
+No Baidu!
 No Naver!
 - Experts are selected
 - Breadth and depth of material is appropriate.
 ### Summarization and Paraphrasing (10 pts.)